roles-ansible/ansible_collection_users/roles/dotfiles/README.md

- Ansible Role SSHD
+ Ansible Role dotfiles
 ====================

-Ansible role l3d.users.sshd to Manage SSHD Configuration of the system and which Accounts are allowed to login.
+Ansible role l3d.users.dotfiles create some dotfiles dor your users.

 There are two variables to define users.
 The ``l3d_users__default_users`` is ment to put to your group_vars to define a default for your system.
 The ``l3d_users__local_users`` could be put in your host_vars to define host-specific user and admin roles.